neozenith/typedoc-plugin-missing-check/README.md

 ## Contributing

 Report issues on Github, or more appreciated would be opening a pull request and we can collaborate on the needed change over the line.

+## TODO

+ - Look at [CommentPlugin](https://github.com/TypeStrong/typedoc/blob/master/src/lib/converter/plugins/CommentPlugin.ts) for how to implement the checks.